-- 4.2.2.1 No competition may be:

-- a) Promoted without approval from the RCB.

-- b) Conducted without a competition permit.

-- 4.2.2.2 An application for a competition permit must be in the prescribed form to the RCB and must:

-- a) Be accompanied by the prescribed fee,

-- For any Event forming part of an Australian Championship, be submitted at least three months before the date set for the Event,

-- For International meetings (i.e. involving licensees from federations other than MA and MNZ), MA series or National Events, be submitted at least eight weeks before the date set for the meeting,

-- d) For any other Event, be submitted at least 14 days before the date set for the meeting,

-- e) Be accompanied by proposed SRs, and

-- () Identify the proposed venue. - 4.2.2.3 An RCB may issue a Competition permit subject to terms and conditions or may refuse to issue a permit. - a) At the time of issue of a competition permit to a Promoter, the RCB may require the Promoter to deposit with the RCB a bond which is: - Equivalent to the prize money, - ii) An estimate by the RCB of the gate levy payable. - b) Where a bond is not required, the RCB will assume responsibility for the prize money. - A permit must not be issued unless the Promoter making application is insured to the satisfaction of the RCB. - 4.2.2.4 Where any of the conditions of a competition permit are not satisfied the RCB may revoke the permit. - 4.2.2.5 The permit for an Event must be prominently displayed in the administration area of the Event.
+- 3.2.2.2 An application for a Competition permit must be in the prescribed form to the RCB and must: - a) Be accompanied by the prescribed fee, - For any Event forming part of an Australian Championship, be submitted at least three months before the date set for the Event. - For International meetings (i.e. involving licensees from federations other than MA and-MNZ), MA series or National Events with a description implying an Australian or national status, be submitted at least eight weeks before the date set for the meeting, - d) For any other Event, be submitted at least 14 days before the date set for the Event meeting. - e) Be accompanied by proposed SRs, and - f) Identify the proposed Vyenue. - 3.2.2.3 An RCB may issue a Competition permit subject to terms and conditions or may refuse to issue a permit. - a) At the time of issue of a eCompetition permit to a Promoter, the RCB may require the Promoter to deposit with the RCB a bond which is: - i) Equivalent to the prize money, and/or - ii) An estimate by the RCB of the gate levy payable. - b) Where a bond is not required, the RCB will assume responsibility for the prize money. - A permit must not be issued unless the Promoter making application is insured to the satisfaction of the RCB. - 3.2.2.4 Where any of the conditions of a Competition permit are not satisfied the RCB may revoke the permit. - 3.2.2.5 The permit for an Event must be prominently displayed in the administration area of the Event.

-4.2.3 Refund of Permit Fees
+3.2.3 Refund of Permit Fees

-4.2.3.1 If an Event does not take place, any fee paid for the permit must be repaid unless in the opinion of the RCB, the meeting did not take place because of the conduct of the permit holder.
+3.2.3.1 If an Event does not take place, any fee paid for the permit must be repaid unless in the opinion of the RCB, the meeting did not take place because of the conduct of the permit holder.
 In that Event, the RCB may withhold the refund wholly or in part at its discretion.

-4.2.4 Forfeiture of Permit
+3.2.4 Forfeiture of Permit

-- 4.2.4.1 A Promoter will be liable to forfeit a permit if the Promoter breaches any of the GCRs, and in all things done in relation to an Event, must comply with, and is bound by:
+- 3.2.4.1 A Promoter will be liable to forfeit a permit if the Promoter breaches any of the GCRs, or if a private Promoter is in breach of the Promoter Agreement, and in all things done in relation to an Event, must comply with, and is bound by:

 - a) the GCRs.

-- b) All conditions of the permit,
+- b) All conditions of the permit.

 - c) Any SRs, and

-- d) All venue safety and other standards proclaimed under the GCRs.
+- d) MA and governmental Venue standards.

-4.2.5 The Appointment of Officials
+3.2.5 The Appointment of Key Officials

-- 4.2.5.1 An Event must not take place unless there are at least the following Officials present: - a) A Steward, a Jury, or a Referee, - b) A Clerk of Course, - c) A Race Secretary. - d) A Scrutineer. - 4.2.5.2 Officials for Australian Championships forming a series must: - a) In respect of Stewards, Juries and Race Directors, be appointed by MA, - b) In respect of all other Officials, be nominated by the Promoter for approval by MA. - 4.2.5.3 Officials for Australian Championships which do not form part of a series must: - a) In respect of Stewards, Jury Presidents and Eligibility Scrutineers be appointed by MA, - b) In respect of all other Officials, be nominated by the Promoter for approval by MA. - 4.2.5.4 Officials for Events permitted by MA which are not Australian Championships must: - a) In respect of Stewards, be appointed by MA, - b) In respect of all other Officials, be nominated by the Promoter for approval by MA. - 4.2.5.5 Officials for Events controlled by SCBs will be appointed in accordance with the bylaws of the host SCB.
+- 3.2.5.1 An Event must not take place, and an Event permit is not valid, unless it takes place under the direction and control of the Key Officials. - 3.2.5.2 Key Officials for Australian Championships forming a series must: - a) In respect of Stewards, be appointed by MA, - b) In respect of all other Key Officials, be nominated by the Promoter for approval by MA. - 3.2.5.3 Key Officials for Australian Championships which do not form part of a series must: - a) In respect of Stewards, and Eligibility Scrutineers, be appointed by MA. - b) In respect of all other Key Officials, be nominated by the Promoter for approval by MA. - 3.2.5.4 Key Officials for Events permitted by MA which are not Australian Championships must: - a) In respect of Stewards, be appointed by MA, - b) In respect of all other Key Officials, be nominated by the Promoter for approval by MA.